• About

 Original thinking throughout the writing process.

-Turnitin services can be turned on by instructors through Canvas via the assignments tool.
+Turnitin services can be turned on by instructors through Canvas via the Assignments tool.
 When the service is turned on, student papers will be submitted automatically to Turnitin and concurrently submitted to the Turnitin database.
 The results of the Turnitin analysis are returned via the Canvas LMS in the form of an Originality Report.
 It is up to CSC instructors if they wish to share the contents of originality reports with students.

 While Turnitin is a plagiarism detection tool, it cannot actually determine if plagiarism has occurred.
 Turnitin can only provide feedback on a written work’s degree of originality vis-à-vis its ever-expanding database.
 Turnitin’s analysis is simply a tool; instructors must use their own professional discretion to determine if plagiarism has occurred.